 Liedel, a resident of Vienna, Virginia, earned his bachelor’s degree at Bowling Green State University in Ohio, and his master’s degree at Georgia State University in Atlanta.
 He is a Wharton Fellow from the University of Pennsylvania.

 Pamela Shockley-Zalabak, Ph.D. is President of CommuniCon, Inc., an organizational and leadership development corporation.
 She is Chancellor Emerita of the University of Colorado Colorado Springs(UCCS) and the author of 9 books and over 100 other publications and productions.
 She is the founding member of the UCCS Communication Department and continued to teach and research throughout her tenure as Chancellor.
 As Chancellor, Dr. Shockley-Zalabak was responsible for guiding a 75% increase in students to over 12,500, was responsible for supporting new academic programs, and was part of an over $500,000,000 expansion in campus facilities.
-Dr. Shockley-Zalabak, as part of her consulting responsibilities, currently is the Interim CEO of the United States Olympic Museum and Hall of Fame which is under construction in Colorado Springs.
+As part of her consulting responsibilities, Dr. Shockley-Zalabak served as the Interim CEO of the United States Olympic Museum and Hall of Fame from August 2017 – May 2018, and will continue as a Senior Advisor to the project.
 She has two degrees from Oklahoma State University and a Ph.D. from the University of Colorado Boulder.

 Interim Chief Operating Officer